Optimal designs for the development of personalized treatment rules: A clinical trial to determine personalized diets

 To demonstrate our approach, we consider a study by \cite{Ebbeling2018} in which three diets were compared in a parallel group design.
 We fitted a model to the data of that trial and derived an alternative optimal design based on the estimated model parameters.

-Patients were randomly assigned to three diet groups.
-The diets differ in their carbohydrate content, high (60\%), moderate (40\%) or low (20\%) and were given for 20 weeks.
+Subjects were randomly assigned to three diet groups.
+The diets differ in their carbohydrate content, high (60\%), moderate (40\%) or low (20\%) and were followed for 20 weeks.
 The total number of subjects allocated to these three treatment groups was 54, 53 and 57, respectively, so the design is (almost) balanced.
 The main {covariate} is {insulin secretion} (insulin concentration 30 minutes after oral glucose).
 The primary outcome in the original trial was averaged total energy expenditure over two measurements, in the middle and the end of the trial.
 Total energy expenditure is measured by doubly labeled water; for details on this measure see \citet{Hills2014}.

 Of the 1685 subjects initially screened, 234 participated in a run-in phase which preceded the trial itself.
-Of these, 164 achieved a target of 12\% ($\pm$ 2\%) weight loss and qualified for the trial, and were randomly assigned to one of the three diets.
+Of these, 164 achieved a target of 12\% ($\pm$ 2\%) weight loss and were qualified for the trial; they were randomly assigned to one of the three diets.

 To account for the cost of the diets, either in terms of money or in terms of inconvenience to the dieter, we consider the utility of the diets as an outcome variable which is defined as the energy expenditure minus the diet cost.
 We assume that the lower the carbon content of the diet, the higher the cost (see \citet{Hagberg2019} for a similar definition) but otherwise our choice of the cost for this example is arbitrary.
 On the basis of Figure 4 in \cite{Ebbeling2018}, we assume that under treatment $T_k$, $k=1,2,3$,